Rasmus Lindgren: Return to Groningen

 In late November, it was announced that Lindgren would make a return to the Netherlands, re-joining FC Groningen on a three-year deal, though he was unable to make his debut until January.

 After the move, Lindgren said he was pleased to make his return to Groningen, though he is keen to make a return to Scandinavia.
 Having been unveiled, Lindgren started training with the club and new teammates.

 On 20 January 2013, he made his second debut in FC Groningen's starting line-up, playing 83 minutes before being substituted, in a 2–0 loss to Utrecht.
 After the match, Lindgren said he was disappointed with his comeback match.
 Since re–joining the club, Lindgren established himself in the first team, playing in the defensive midfield position.
 FC Groningen finished in seventh place, albeit 19 points behind Twente whom they faced in the play-offs.
 He played in both legs of the play–offs against the opposition team, as the club lost 4–2 on aggregate, resulting in FC Groningen would not qualify for the Europa League next season.
 Despite missing two matches through suspension later in the 2012–13 season, Lindgren went on to make sixteen appearances in all competitions.

 Ahead of the 2013–14 season, FC Groningen announced that Lindgren would be the club's new captain following the departure of Kees Kwakman.
 He started and captained FC Groningen's first six league matches of the season, helping the club earn eight points.
 This lasted until Lindgren suffered a hip injury that saw him miss one match.
-He didn't return to the first team against FC Twente on 29 September 2013, coming on as a 66th-minute substitute, in a 5–0 loss.
+He returned to the first team against FC Twente on 29 September 2013, coming on as a 66th-minute substitute, in a 5–0 loss.
 Since returning to the first team, however, Lindgren found his playing time in the first team from the substitute bench.
-He didn't return as captain until on 12 February 2014 against FC Twente, starting the whole game, as FC Groningen drew 1–1.
+He returned as captain on 12 February 2014 against FC Twente, starting the whole game, as FC Groningen drew 1–1.
 By March, Lindgren regained his first team place, playing in the defensive midfield position once again.
 Lindgren played four times in the league's play–offs, as he helped the club qualify for the UEFA Europa League next season.
 Despite suffering another injury later in the 2013–14 season, Lindgren went on to make twenty–five appearances in all competitions.